Jrmcuervo/my-bookstore/README.md

 # 📖 my bookstore! <a name="about-project"></a>

-**my bookstore!** This project is to learn the basics of react, by creating a bookstore.
+**my bookstore!** This project is to learn the basics of react and redux, by creating a bookstore.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>